 Dangerous thought six: “My doctor says there’s nothing else I can do.”
 All I can say is I have helped hundreds of patients who were given this advise—there is a chance I might be able to help you too.

-Dangerous thought seven: “I went to a Chiropractor once and he fixed me.”
-This is like going to the cosmetic dentistry dentist for a Childrens Dental Cleaning, then never going back for a check-up.
+Dangerous thought seven: “I went to a Chiropractor once and he fixed me then never going back for a check-up.
 If you have ever had a problem with your spine, then you are predisposed to having more problems with your spine.
 Getting a regular check-up can prevent serious issues in the future.

 Dangerous thought eight: “I’m healthy.
 I’m not taking any medications at all.”
 Take this quiz: When was the last time I consistently felt my very best?
 If the answer is anything other than “now,” then you should come in to get checked out.
 You may need nutrition or lifestyle changes to regain optimum health.